n-jcbz/NA2FLAC/CONTRIBUTING.md

 - If you touch the size estimation, mention the datasets you used (e.g. “Wii Party — 581 BRSTM files”).
 - The WPF status textbox `txtStatus` is used for user-facing messages instead of system popups — aim to keep messages concise and helpful.
 - The app color is `#47A097` — use it for UI accents if you add controls.

----

-Thanks — keep it small and modular.
-If you want, I can also:
-- add a short `DEVELOPMENT.md` with build commands and a VS setup checklist, or
-- produce an issue template for multiplier tests (so submitters attach sample filenames and sizes).

-Either way, the above CONTRIBUTING.md is ready to drop in.